 Ensure you only have one H1 and a few H2’s in one article — and make them as detailed as you can.
 Plus, as you may have guessed, H1, H2 and H3 are all ranked by importance.
 So, if you have to focus your optimization, do so on the H1 (headline) and H2’s.

 To further complicate the headline situation, it turns out that a headline and a title are not the same things.

-The best way to describe what a title actually is to have you do a quick Google search.
+The best way to describe what a title actually is through a quick Google search.
 We looked up web design (above).
 The title is the large blue hyperlink.
 Although it describes the page well, chances are you won’t actually see it on the landing page because it exists solely for Google.

 Below the green link, you’ll see a short description — that’s the meta description.
 It’s not quite for SEO purposes as much as it exists to improve click-through rates.
 But, because click-through rates directly affect your SEO ranking, it’s in your best interest to include one.

-To reinforce your keyword and overall topic to Google, include the primary keyword within an alt image tag when you can.
+To reinforce your keyword and overall topic to Google, agencies will include the primary keyword within an alt image tag.

-Pro Tip: Add captions to your images as well — this boosts SEO, increases word count and puts images into a stronger context for readers.
+Pro Tip: Marketing agencies add captions to your images as well.
+This boosts SEO, increases word count and puts images into a stronger context for readers.